14 most frequently asked questions about Progressive Web Apps

 How long will the implementation take?

 The average duration of such a project is about 3 or 4 months.
-When it comes to ready-to-use applications, like the e-point PWA Commerce Accelerator, it is very likely that this time will drop even up to 1-2 months.
+When it comes to ready-to-use applications, like the e2m storefront (formerly PWA Commerce Accelerator), it is very likely that this time will drop even up to 1-2 months.

 Which industries will benefit from PWA the most?